KokiSecurityLab/CySA-Study-Notes/Technical_Paper_016.md

 ## Core Persistence: Deep-Level Kernel Integration and Self-Healing

 ### Summary Digest
 In cybersecurity, "Persistence" refers to the ability of a process to remain active.
 "Core Persistence" is defined as the deep integration of logical defensive structures within the individual’s core kernel.
-By weaving security protocols into the fundamental logic of daily operations, the system ensures that the "Heart to Protect" (#010) remains an unshakeable background process, immune to external disruption.
+By weaving security protocols into the fundamental logic of daily operations, the system ensures that the "Heart to Protect" (as analyzed in Paper #010) remains an unshakeable background process, immune to external disruption.

 ---